RicoJia/ricojia.github.io/_posts/2026/2026-02-17-pytorch-mixed-precision-training.markdown

 ```

 fp16 underflows to zero for values under `6 x 10^-5`.
 Gradients deep in the network are often too small and simply vanish

+`gradcheck` perturbs one scalar input element at a time (not “each point vector” together).

 ---